 Education is an enormous investment.
 Therefore, you want to make your educational experiences as effective as possible.
 Good advice can prevent frustration and wasting time.
 With my help, you will learn and move ahead.

 I help students notice the unique and intriguing parts of their experiences.
 Starting from these strengths we define possibilities for future success by expanding on existing skills.
 My counseling can help you go from hazy dreams to specific steps that you can take to build confidence in your chosen path.

 See the tabs below for age appropriate classes, or contact me for assistance in your individual situation.

-Let your senior year be relaxed by finishing a good draft of your college application in August at my camp, Crafting Your College Application!
+Let your senior year be relaxed by finishing your college application in August at my camp, Crafting Your College Application!
 Face the college application process confident and in-control.
 You will learn to understand your college admissions audience, to write essays that show your most appealing qualities, and to interview with poise.

 After writing the main part of their college applications at the Crafting Your College Application summer camp, students applying to elite universities often find private counseling to be the most efficient way to write the many required supplemental essays.
 I, and my associate Paul Rivas, will help you focus your message to colleges so the admissions committee clearly understands your strengths through your fresh, original, and personal essays.